bennylp/nb2wp/README.md

-# nb2wp
+# nb2wp - Convert Jupyter Notebook to Wordpress.com HTML

-This little utility converts Jupyter notebook to HTML suitable for Wordpress.com.
+This `np2wp` utility converts Jupyter notebooks to plain HTML suitable for Wordpress.com.
 Note the difference between **Wordpress.com** service and Wordpress.org platform.
-The Wordpress.com service is a lot more strict, for example:
+The Wordpress.com is much stricter.
-- you cannot install arbitrary plugins on Wordpress.com.
-- your HTML will be heavily sanitized.
-No script execution.
-CSS support is very limited (there is some CSS support in the new Block editor).
-Your output will be converted to themed, and thus some display will be broken (for example dataframe table).
-- image with `data:` URI is not supported (the `data:` URI will be removed).
-This breaks all matplotlib graphics.

-Therefore many existing solutions for displaying or converting notebook to Wordpress will not work:
-- solutions that require installing Wordpress plugin (such as nbconvert) will not work
-- solutions that puts raw HTML most likely will not work because of its dependencies to CSS and scripts.

-The only thing that works is to duplicate your notebook to Gist and embed the gist page in Wordpress.com.
-The output is not ideal though, since you only have your notebook inside a small frame, and also it requires you to duplicate your notebook in gist (there is a solution though to automate this gist-ing thing from your Jupyter).
-But overall, the user experience is not as good as reading a blog.
+This utility does the following:
+- convert .ipynb to HTML using [nbconvert](https://nbconvert.readthedocs.io/en/latest/) using selected template (full, basic, or custom)
+- convert the CSS to inline style using [pynliner](https://pythonhosted.org/pynliner/) so that the style will be honoured by Wordpress.
+By default it replaces the CSS given by nbconvert with custom and simpler `style.css` that can be inlined by pynliner.
+- extract embedded images (such as ones produced by Matplotlib) and local images to `img` directory.
+You need to upload this `img` directory somewhere and provide URL prefix for the images.
+- convert Latex directives to Wordpress.com Latex directives.

+Then you need to do some manual works:
+- copy-paste the HTML inside the `<body>` to Wordpress HTML editor
+- upload the image directory.

+Open the **[Readme.ipynb](Readme.ipynb)** for more info.